 - Moving Forward Agency: Work-readiness assessment, ACT Workeys, Remedial Education, Job Skills Training, Tuition Assistance, Job Retention Services.
 Service Areas: Areas south of Richmond: Chesterfield-Colonial Heights, Henrico, Hopewell, Petersburg, Dinwiddie, Greensville-Emporia, Prince George, Surry, Sussex

-- Northern Virginia Family Services (NVFS): Job Readiness for SNAP recipients enrolled through NVFS housing program only.
+- Northern Virginia Family Services (NVFS): Job Readiness for SNAP recipients enrolled through NVFS residing in Fairfax County, Manassas and Prince William.

 - FREE training, work experience and hand-on experiences